DeutscheSoft/toolkit/README.md

     make jsdoc

-Apart from the documentation inside the source doee, there are several longer introductory articles and usage examples in the directories.
+Apart from the documentation inside the source tree, there are several longer introductory articles and usage examples in the directories `docs/` and `tutorials/`.
-They can be found in the directories `docs/` and `tutorials/`.
-They automatically get added to the generated documentation by our jsdoc configuration.
+These articles automatically get added to the generated documentation by our jsdoc configuration.

 ## Demos